-ProRail applies the performance scheme detailed in this annex to railway undertakings active in the market segments of freight and passenger transport.
-The performance scheme stimulates railway undertakings and ProRail to achieve prompt performance of the train service in accordance with the agreed capacity.
-The scheme has been specified for the passenger transport market segments and the freight transport market segment.
+ProRail applies the performance scheme detailed in this appendix to railway undertakings active in the freight and passenger transport market segments.
+The performance scheme encourages railway undertakings and ProRail to minimise disruption and improve the performance of and on the main railway network.
+The scheme consists of a general part applicable to all railway undertakings and is divided into specific parts for the passenger and freight market segments respectively.

 ProRail reports on the realised performances, as well as the resulting surcharges or discounts, in the manner as detailed in the various parts of the scheme.
-Additionally, ProRail reports annually to the relevant railway undertakings on the average performance level per market segment.
+In addition, ProRail annually publishes the average performance level per market segment.

-The choices regarding the operational parts of the performance scheme are laid down in the Access Agreement.
+The components of the performance scheme are laid down in the Access Agreement.